 What To Do When The System is Hung

 If your Multics system appears hung, first determine whether or not the Initializer process can respond to commands from the operator console.
-Do this by going to the terminal shell in which you started the emulator and pressing the Esc key.
+Do this by going to the terminal shell in which you started the simulator and pressing the Esc key.
 If you get the response:

 Then your system is probably not hung.
 Issue a command, such as "who" to the operator console and look for the output of that command.
 If you see the output, then your system is not really hung.
 If you can talk to the Initializer process, but your system is really not working (you can't login, those logged in are hung, etc), you can try to shut your system down by using these commands: